open-amt-cloud-toolkit/docs/docs/Deployment/Database/nosql.md

 The below steps will show how to modify the basic [Open AMT Getting Started Docker deployment](../../GetStarted/setup.md) to integrate MongoDB for MPS to store and reference device data.

 1. Stop any running containers.
+This will wipe all data and devices will have to be reprovisioned against the new RPS/MPS servers.

     ``` bash
     docker compose down -v